The market for diet plans and weight loss solutions is a highly populated one.

 A programme of weight loss should always be undertaken with caution, and it’s always advisable to speak to a doctor before embarking on any diet or fitness plan which requires significant change.

 Every individual is different; not just in terms of physical makeup and metabolism, but also in terms of attitude, willpower and motivation.

-With this in mind, we thought it might be useful to compare ten of the most popular diets out there, and weigh up the advantages and disadvantages of each.
+With this in mind, we thought it might be useful to compare ten of the most popular diet plans out there, and weigh up the advantages and disadvantages of each.

 - Atkins diet

 - Paleo diet

 - 5:2 diet

 - Cambridge diet